November 27, 2018

 I could explain what virtual scrolling is, but I couldn’t do it as good as some other folks, so I’m going to recommend that you watch the following talk instead.
 The first 5 minutes should give you a rough idea.

-Angular CDK
+What is the Angular CDK

 The feature is not included in the @angular/core package but is bundled within the Angular CDK.